MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/netsecurity/New-NetFirewallRule.md

  -- Protocols by name:  TCP, UDP, ICMPv4, or ICMPv6.

-If a port number is identified by using port1 or port2, then this parameter must be set to TCP or UDP.
+If a port number is identified by using numeric values (80, 443, 8080, etc.), then this parameter must be set to TCP or UDP.

 The values ICMPv4 and ICMPv6 create a rule that exempts ICMP network traffic from the IPsec requirements of another rule.